douglasdavis/TopLoop/README.md

     .
     └── WorkingArea
-        ├── DukeTop
+        ├── TopLoop
-        ├── DukeTopBuild
+        ├── TopLoopBuild
-        └── DukeTopInstall
+        └── TopLoopInstall

-In the `DukeTopBuild` directory, run:
+In the `TopLoopBuild` directory, run:

-    $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/WorkingArea/DukeTopInstall ../DukeTop
+    $ cmake -DCMAKE_INSTALL_PREFIX=/path/to/WorkingArea/TopLoopInstall ../TopLoop
     $ make
     $ make install

-This will install the library and headers to `DukeTopInstall/include` and `Duke/TopInstall/lib`, respectively.
+This will install the library and headers to `TopLoopInstall/include` and `Duke/TopInstall/lib`, respectively.
 Other folders from the package will also be copied over.